NateM135/NateM135.github.io/_posts/2020-10-07-thm-gamingserver.md

 While we do have this file, we still cannot really use it for anything as it is encrypted.
 If we are able to "crack" it, we will then be able to use the file to make use of the open SSH connection.

+## SSH Key Cracking

 In order to crack a private key like this, I will use the tool ``John The Ripper``.
 This tool can crack more or less anything, but it does it in an interesting way.
 You have to use a script to convert the prviate key file into a format that John can crack with.
 If something on the internet exists, there's probably a module to convert it into a format that John can use.

-I found a solid guide on this topic here: https://null-byte.wonderhowto.com/how-to/crack-ssh-private-key-passwords-with-john-ripper-0302810/.
-I downloaded the script from [here](https://github.com/truongkma/ctf-tools/blob/master/John/run/sshng2john.py).
+I found a solid guide on this topic [here](https://null-byte.wonderhowto.com/how-to/crack-ssh-private-key-passwords-with-john-ripper-0302810/).
+I downloaded the script that we will need to use from [here](https://github.com/truongkma/ctf-tools/blob/master/John/run/sshng2john.py).

 Use the script like this: